 35. A Rainbow with a Laugh Track

-Meaning: Joyful and colorful humor that makes everyone happy.
+Meaning: That metaphor for funny depicts joyful and colorful humor that makes everyone happy.

 Her energy was a rainbow with a laugh track, brightening every room.